Skip to main content

 • Anti-cyclic citrullinated peptide (anti-CCP)

 Some people with RA have both positive RF and anti-CCP tests.
 A positive test means these substances are present in your blood.
-Some only have one positive test.
-And, 1 in 4 people with RA don’t have any positive tests at all.
+Some people only have one positive test.
+And about 1 in 4 people with RA don’t have any positive tests.
 When both blood tests are negative, it’s called seronegative rheumatoid arthritis.
-It’s called this because “sero” means blood, so “seronegative” means a negative blood test.
+“Sero” means blood, so “seronegative” means that the blood tests are negative.

-Some people with positive blood tests don’t have RA, and this is known as a false positive.
-False positives happen for other reasons.
+Some people who test positive for these markers don’t have RA.
+This is known as a false positive, which means the test result is incorrect.
+False positives can happen for other reasons.
 For example, chronic hepatitis C is one of many conditions that can also cause a positive RF.
-This highlights why positive testing alone does not diagnose RA.
-You must have matching symptoms.
+That’s why positive testing alone doesn’t mean you have RA.
+You must also have symptoms that match.

-A positive anti-CCP test is associated with an increased risk of developing RA.
-Again, a positive test doesn’t mean that you have RA.
-But if you do develop symptoms later on, it’s important to connect with your healthcare team.
+A positive anti-CCP test may mean you’re at an increased risk of developing RA in the future.
+It doesn’t mean that you have RA now.
+But if you later develop symptoms, it’s important to connect with your healthcare team.

-• MRI: For a more detailed view of your joints, MRI may be a better option for some people.
-This can help people who have RA symptoms, but no signs on a physical exam like swelling.
-But if your joints are clearly swollen on an exam, this test is not needed.
+For a more detailed view of your joints, an MRI may be a better option for some people.
+It may be helpful for people who have RA symptoms but no signs like swelling on a physical exam.
+But if your joints are clearly swollen during the exam, an MRI isn’t usually needed.

-• Ultrasound: This quick imaging test can detect inflammation in the joints.
-Ultrasounds are also helpful for those with symptoms of RA, but a normal physical exam.
-These tests can sometimes be performed during your physical exam.
-And ultrasound is cheaper and less time-consuming than MRI.
+This quick imaging test can detect inflammation in your joints.
+Ultrasounds are also helpful for people with symptoms of RA but a normal physical exam.
+Sometimes, your doctor can do an ultrasound during your physical exam.
+It’s also cheaper and faster than an MRI.

 Who should be tested for rheumatoid arthritis?

-If you have had symptoms of RA for more than 6 weeks, let your primary care provider know.
-They will likely order blood tests and imaging to get things moving.
-But more importantly, they can refer you to a rheumatologist to confirm your diagnosis.
+If you’ve had symptoms of rheumatoid (RA) for more than 6 weeks, tell a healthcare professional.
+They’ll likely order blood tests and imaging to get things moving.
+More importantly, they can refer you to a rheumatologist to confirm your diagnosis.

 Remember, negative tests don’t rule out RA.
-If tests are negative, but your symptoms and physical exam fit, you may have seronegative RA.
-This is why seeing a rheumatologist is so important.
+If your tests are negative but your symptoms and physical exam suggest RA, you may have seronegative RA.
+That’s why seeing a rheumatologist is so important.

 RA is most common in your 50s and 60s, but it can affect anyone, at any age — even kids.
-There are some factors that may increase your risk of developing RA.
+Some factors may increase your risk of developing RA.
 These include:

 • Having a first-degree relative with RA